RynnAethelWulf/UWA-Project-2/README.md

 - Playstation Exclusive games has taken the leads in the ratings

 ### Conclusion
-This analysis illustrated  ETL procedure where the json data is retrived from the https://api.rawg.io/docs/.
-We used pandas organise the json data into dataframe.
-We used inline graphs to analyse the data.
-And postgress SQL to load data into databse for further analysis.
-RAWG databse has more 350,000 records we had to limit data retrieved and also considering ELT approach in the future.
+This analysis illustrated  ETL procedure - where the json data is retrived from the https://api.rawg.io/docs/ , we used pandas to insert the json data into pandas dataframe, we used inline graphs to analyse the data and postgress SQL to load info into database for further analysis.
+RAWG databse has more 350,000 records, so we had to limit the data retrieved and also would be considering ELT approach in the future.